-I'm Rosie Lidington, a Lead UX Research & Designer with over 12 years experience working for companies such as The Guardian, Aviva, The BBC, Findmypast, Which? and Big Sofa.
+I'm Rosie Lidington, a Lead UX designer with over 11 years experience creating digital experiences for companies such as The Guardian, Aviva, The BBC, Findmypast, Which and Big Sofa.

 My experience includes working for The Guardian on a strategy to dramatically scale sign in and registration, working on the MyAviva France and Aviva UK Insurance products and working on personalisation for BBC Music & Radio, including a sign in/registration strategy with the iPlayer team.